worldline/3loc/readme.md

 We called them *[fixtures][fixt]*, and you can externalize them in a dedicated file (multiple format are supported).
 In fact, the fixture file is the entry point when using 3loc, as it defined the scenario file used.

+## Installation

+3loc is built upon [Node.js 5+][node].
+You'll need to install it on your computer to use it.

+As 3loc uses [libXML.js][libxml], which requires some C++ compilation, you'll also need a C++ compiler (gcc or [Visual Studio Community Edition][VS] for example).

+Once you have installed Node and a C++ compiler, run the following command to install

+    npm install --global 3loc

+(then have a cup of coffee)

+## Execution

+From a command line or a terminal, run

+    run3loc path/to/fixture.yml

+CLI options are documented:

+    run3loc

 # Providing test fixtures